 On July 19, 2007, we paid a dividend of \$973.0 million, consisting of \$325.0 million in cash and \$648.0 million of demand notes.
 Morgan Stanley was issued a demand note in the amount of \$625.9 million and Capital Group International was issued a demand note in the amount of \$22.1 million.
 On July 19, 2007, we paid in full in cash the \$22.1 million demand note held by Capital Group International.
-On the date of this prospectus, we intend to enter into a new \$500.0 million credit facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
-Simultaneously with the completion of this offering, we intend to borrow \$425.0 million (the full amount of the term loans) under the new credit facility and use the net proceeds from the borrowing to pay a portion of the \$625.9 million demand note held by Morgan Stanley.
-The balance of the demand note will be paid with net proceeds from this offering and, to the extent necessary, our available cash.
+Simultaneously with the completion of this offering, we intend to enter into a new credit facility and use the net proceeds from the borrowing to pay a portion of the \$625.9 million demand note held by Morgan Stanley.
+The balance of the demand note will be paid with net proceeds from this offering.
 As a result of the dividend and the payment of the demand notes, we expect interest income to be substantially lower and interest expense to be substantially higher in future periods.